Aromatherapy II: The Art and Science of Blending

 - Case Studies - Review practical applications of blends.

-Physicians, nurse practitioners, physician assistants, nurses, dietitians, and other interested health care professionals.
+This enduring material educational program is intended for physicians, nurse practitioners, physician assistants, nurses, dietitians, and other interested health care professionals.